Superintendent of Bankruptcy (Canada): Appointment

-Mandate, functions and powers
+Functions and powers

 The Superintendent of Bankruptcy holds several functions and powers under Canada's Bankruptcy and Insolvency Act.
-Mainly, the Superintendent is responsible for supervising the administration of the Bankruptcy and Insolvency Act, as well as certain duties under the Companies' Creditors Arrangement Act, and ensuring that bankruptcies and insolvencies in Canada are conducted in a fair and orderly manner.

 i.
+Appointing employees to assist the Superintendent

+The Superintendent of Bankruptcy is permitted to appoint employees to assist her in performing her functions.
+The Office of the Superintendent of Bankruptcy employs approximately 370 employees across Canada.

+The Superintendent is supported by legal counsel from the Department of Justice.
+In certain circumstances, however, external counsel may be retained, particularly to preserve both the appearance and reality of regulatory independence where the Crown is already involved in a proceeding as a creditor.

+ii.
 Licensing of insolvency professionals

-The Superintendent of Bankruptcy is responsible for the licensing of insolvency trustees in Canada.
+The Superintendent of Bankruptcy holds exclusive authority to issue insolvency trustee licences in Canada and may impose conditions on the granting of such licences.

 The Superintendent receives and decides applications for trustee licences, sets licence conditions, and may refuse, suspend, cancel, reinstate or impose limitations, including security and training requirements, based on statutory criteria.
 Before exercising most discipline powers the Superintendent must give written notice and a reasonable opportunity for a hearing, and at such hearings may summon witnesses, require production of records, administer oaths, and issue written reasons that are reviewable in Federal Court.
 Many of these functions can be exercised by a delegate.

-ii.
+iii.
 Oversight, monitoring, and compliance

 The Superintendent of Bankruptcy's primary role is to supervise the administration of all estates and matters to which the Bankruptcy and Insolvency Act applies.
 As such, the Bankruptcy and Insolvency Act contemplates that inquiries and investigations “may be made or caused to be made” by persons the Superintendent appoints, and that those appointees have access to relevant books and electronic data.
 These supervisory functions can be and regularly are carried out by OSB employees under the Superintendent’s authority.
 Additionally, the Superintendent may engage outside persons to conduct inquiries or investigations, may authorize representatives in writing to examine a trustee’s bank accounts, seek court leave to examine books and records (and, under warrant, search premises), and may obtain freeze orders over trustee or other designated accounts to protect estate funds.

 If, after an investigation, there is evidence of an offence connected to a BIA matter, the Superintendent must report it to the provincial Attorney General or their designate and may recover investigation costs from recoveries.
 These investigative and reporting functions may be performed by authorized OSB staff “on behalf of” the Superintendent as the statute expressly permits.

 To run the system consistently, the Superintendent of Bankruptcy may also intervene in court proceedings as if a party and may issue binding directives to official receivers, trustees, consumer-proposal administrators and counsellors regarding record-keeping, information reporting, prescribed forms, and the powers, duties and functions of these actors.